WhoDB CLI

 export

-Export table data to file.
+Export table data or query results to file.

 # Export to CSV